Curvy points, the perimeter, and the complexity of convex toric domains: Introduction

 \subsection{Organization}

 In Section~\ref{sec:weight}, we define the cutting algorithm used to determine the weight length and introduce various notions of length associated with convex toric domains.
 In Section~\ref{sec:ECH}, we prove Theorem~\ref{thm:main}, which characterizes when a concave region embeds into a convex region, and give formulas to compute the ECH and elementary ECH capacities of a generalized convex toric domain.
 In Section~\ref{sec:acc}, we prove the accumulation point theorem (Theorem~\ref{thm:acc}).
-In Section~\ref{sec:subECH}, we compute the subleading asymptotics of the ECH capacities of convex toric domains in the proof of Theorem~\ref{thm:convexper} and apply this computation to applications about full fillings with the proofs of Theorem~\ref{thm:packing}, Corollary~\ref{cor:new}, and Corollay~\ref{cor:super}.
+In Section~\ref{sec:subECH}, we compute the subleading asymptotics of the ECH capacities of convex toric domains in the proof of Theorem~\ref{thm:convexper} and apply this computation to applications about full fillings with the proofs of Theorem~\ref{thm:packing}, Corollary~\ref{cor:new}, and Corollary~\ref{cor:super}.
 In Section~\ref{sec:nostair}, we prove Theorems~\ref{thm:curvy} and~\ref{thm:class}, showing that certain convex toric domains do not admit infinite staircases, and explore the phenomenon of ghost stairs in irrational ellipsoids in Section~\ref{ss:ghost}.
 In Section~\ref{sec:stair}, we prove Theorem~\ref{thm:inftystair}, which provides infinitely many new examples of domains with increasing complexity that have infinite staircases.

 \NI {\bf Acknowledgements} We thank Tara Holm, Michael Hutchings, Matthew Salinger, and Morgan Weiler for very helpful discussions.
 Additionally, we thank Michael Hutchings and Richard Hind for very useful comments on a draft of our work.
-We also thank Michael Hutchings and Rohil Prasad for inspiring discussions related to Question~\ref{que:ivrii}.
+We also thank Michael Hutchings and Rohil Prasad for inspiring discussions related to Question~\ref{que:ivrii}, and the referee for very detailed and helpful comments.